 Colleges may offer various types of scholarships to students enrolled in specific programs of study, participating in campus athletics, having met specific academic standards, etc. The number of scholarships recipients varies from year to year depending on the funding available and the number of eligible applicants.
-For additional information on available institutional scholarships students are encouraged to visit/contact the Student Finance Office at the campus.
-A list of scholarships/grants available is also listed in the AESCA Catalog.
+For additional information on available institutional scholarships students are encouraged to visit/contact the Student Finance Office.
+A list of scholarships/grants available is also listed on the AESCA website www.escoffier.edu/admissions-aid/scholarships/.